GarvChhokra/FLIP-SESN-Hackathon/PostgresDB/Readme.md

 for extraction, the current state gets info for not-fall.
 I used the same script for fall with slight changes. change the first two queries to use NOT EXIST instead of EXISTS, (leave the last query) then set the variable "target" = 1

+schema.sql => should be run in the beginning to set up postgres schema